DamengRandom/tipify/css-tips.md

 5). `display` properties:

-block: take entire row to display, like 100% width, div default display block
+`block`: take entire row to display, like 100% width, div default display block
-inline: take as minimum space as possible, (don’t have width and height settings), span default display inline
-inline-block: same as inline element, and you can set width and height for that specific inline-block element !!!
+inline: take as minimum space as possible, (don’t have width and height settings), span default display inline `inline-block`: same as inline element, and you can set width and height for that specific inline-block element !!!

 6).
 CSS units: `em`, `rem`